 Tourist and Working Holiday Visa’s are your responsibility to obtain, though our Travel Advisors are readily available to help.
 You will need to have Working Holiday Visa’s for both Australia and New Zealand allowing you to work and travel as you please for up to 12 months each.

 In Thailand, the allowed duration of your trip varies depending upon how you plan to arrive into Thailand.
-Without a visa, British nationals arriving by air can remain in the country for a maximum of 30 days, though if you arrive across a land border you can only stay for 15 days.
-If you wish to extend your trip for more than 30 days, or plan to begin employed work during your stay, then you will need to apply for a visa before you depart the UK.
-If you are not planning on working this will be in the form of a 60 day tourist visa.
+Without a visa, British nationals arriving by air can remain in the country for a maximum of 30 days.
+If you wish to extend your trip for more than 30 days then you will need to apply for a 60 day tourist visa before you depart the UK.

 Visa rules and regulations are subject to change.
 Please check the relevant embassy websites for the most up to date visa information.

 This trip is designed with your safety and wellbeing in mind.
 As a result of Covid-19, many of our suppliers and partners around the world are introducing new policies and procedures surrounding health and safety in response to the Coronavirus outbreak.
 As the state of travel is evolving these new safety measures will adapt over time, and will be different for each trip.
 Here are some of the changes you may see on your trip: